kordless/mitta-community/README.md

 # mitta_community
-Community Code for Mitta + Tickets for Issues
+Community Code for Mitta + tickets/issues for commands.